Danyabikaram/azure-ai-chatbot/README.md

   - Azure Cognitive Search (for RAG)
   - Azure Document Intelligence (for document preprocessing)
   - Azure Cosmos DB (for storing session data)
-  - Azure Blob Storage (for document storage)
+  - Azure Speech Service (to add speech to text and text to speech capabilities)

 # Setup